Voting Rights Act of 1965: Background

-Prior to the enactment of the Voting Rights Act of 1965 there were several efforts to stop the disenfranchisement of black voters by Southern states.
+Prior to the enactment of the Voting Rights Act of 1965, there were several efforts to stop the enfranchisement of Black voters by Southern states.
 Besides the above-mentioned literacy tests and poll taxes, other bureaucratic restrictions were used to deny them the right to vote.
 African Americans also "risked harassment, intimidation, economic reprisals, and physical violence when they tried to register or vote.
 As a result, very few African Americans were registered voters, and they had very little, if any, political power, either locally or nationally."
 In the 1950s the Civil Rights Movement increased pressure on the federal government to protect the voting rights of racial minorities.
 In 1957, Congress passed the first civil rights legislation since Reconstruction: the Civil Rights Act of 1957.
 This legislation authorized the attorney general to sue for injunctive relief on behalf of persons whose Fifteenth Amendment rights were denied, created the Civil Rights Division within the Department of Justice to enforce civil rights through litigation, and created the Commission on Civil Rights to investigate voting rights deprivations.
 Further protections were enacted in the Civil Rights Act of 1960, which allowed federal courts to appoint referees to conduct voter registration in jurisdictions that engaged in voting discrimination against racial minorities.

 Although these acts helped empower courts to remedy violations of federal voting rights, strict legal standards made it difficult for the Department of Justice to successfully pursue litigation.
 For example, to win a discrimination lawsuit against a state that maintained a literacy test, the department needed to prove that the rejected voter-registration applications of racial minorities were comparable to the accepted applications of whites.
 This involved comparing thousands of applications in each of the state's counties in a process that could last months.
 The department's efforts were further hampered by resistance from local election officials, who would claim to have misplaced the voter registration records of racial minorities, remove registered racial minorities from the electoral rolls, and resign so that voter registration ceased.
 Moreover, the department often needed to appeal lawsuits several times before the judiciary provided relief because many federal district court judges opposed racial minority suffrage.
 Thus, between 1957 and 1964, the African-American voter registration rate in the South increased only marginally even though the department litigated 71 voting rights lawsuits.
 Efforts to stop the disfranchisement by the Southern states had achieved only modest success overall and in some areas had proved almost entirely ineffectual, because the "Department of Justice's efforts to eliminate discriminatory election practices by litigation on a case-by-case basis had been unsuccessful in opening up the registration process; as soon as one discriminatory practice or procedure was proven to be unconstitutional and enjoined, a new one would be substituted in its place and litigation would have to commence anew."